DieuveilleWebH3/hello-younzee/README.md

 # Configure your database
 config :hello, Hello.Repo,
-  # This should be the username of our database, by default it usually is  "postgres"
+  # This should be the username of our database server, by default it usually is  "postgres"
   username: "**********",

-  # This should be the password of our database, the one use when PostgreSQL was installed
+  # This should be the password of our database server, the one use when PostgreSQL was installed
   password: "**********",

-  # This should be the hostname of our database, running on loacl it is "localhost"
+  # This should be the hostname of our database server, running on local it is "localhost"
   hostname: "**********",

   database: "hello_dev",